 (3) The service on an organisation of any process, notice, or document of any kind may be effected by delivering it to the secretary or principal executive officer of the organisation or by leaving it at the office referred to in section 58 or by posting it to that office by certified mail addressed to the secretary of the organisation or in such other manner as may be prescribed.

 [Section 60 amended: No. 94 of 1984 s.
 66; No. 119 of 1987 s.
 16; No. 39 of 2018 s.
-35.]
+35; No. 30 of 2021 s.
+76(8).]

 61. Effect of registration

-Upon and after registration, the organisation and its members for the time being shall be subject to the jurisdiction of the Court and the Commission and to this Act; and, subject to this Act, all its members shall be bound by the rules of the organisation during the continuance of their membership.
+Upon and after registration, the organisation and its members for the time being are subject to the jurisdiction of the Court and the Commission and to this Act; and, subject to this Act, all its members are bound by the rules of the organisation during the continuance of their membership.

 [Section 61 amended: No. 94 of 1984 s.
-66.]
+66; No. 30 of 2021 s.
+76(4).]

 62. Altering registered rules

-(1) Upon and after the registration of rules in accordance with section 58(1), an alteration to those rules by the organisation concerned shall not be or become effective until the Registrar has given to the organisation a certificate that the alteration has been registered.
+(1) Upon and after the registration of rules in accordance with section 58(1), an alteration to those rules by the organisation concerned is not effective until the Registrar has given to the organisation a certificate that the alteration has been registered.

-(2) The Registrar shall not register any alteration to the rules of an organisation that relates to its name, qualifications of persons for membership, or a matter referred to in section 71(2) or (5) unless so authorised by the Commission in Court Session.
+(2) The Registrar must not register any alteration to the rules of an organisation that relates to its name, qualifications of persons for membership, or a matter referred to in section 71(2) or (5) unless so authorised by the Commission in Court Session.

-(3) Subject to section 71(8), the Registrar shall not register an alteration to any rule unless, after consulting with the Chief Commissioner, the Registrar is satisfied that —
+(3) Subject to section 71(8), the Registrar must not register an alteration to any rule unless, after consulting with the Chief Commissioner, the Registrar is satisfied that —

 (a) the application has been authorised in accordance with the rules of the organisation; and